davidebolo1993/safeld/README.md

-# SAFELD - SAFE LD Simulator
+# SAFELD

-A high-performance C++ implementation of the SAFE LD (Linkage Disequilibrium) simulator for generating synthetic genomic data from VCF files.
+A high-performance C++ implementation of the SAFE-LD (Shrinkage and Anonymization Framework for LD Estimation) method for generating synthetic genomic data from VCF files.

 ## Overview